Crock Pot Cheeseburger French Fries with Special Sauce is a reimagined, totally tasty take on classic burgers and fries!

 Crock-Pot-Cheeseburger-French-Fries-iowagirleats-06

-Top the cheeseburger fries with special sauce, chopped tomatoes, and finely minced white onion then devour!
+Top the cheeseburger fries with chopped fresh tomatoes, minced white onion, minced pickles, and Special Sauce then devour!

 crock pot cheeseburger french fries in a skillet